 Here at Snaplet, we like to work smarter, not harder.
 Not only does it make us more productive, it also gives us more free time to watch funny cat videos.
 Snappy loves a good laugh.
 There are many tools for developers that make it easier to code, but until now, relatively few tools exist that makes working with data easier.
 Let me give you an example.

 Snappy is building a new feature for CATCH, a "one-of-a-species" dating site for cats.
-They have all the code figured out.
-But before they can start building, they need data.
-So they are given the option to choose between two pills; red would require them to download the production database to their local machine or blue; they have to write a seed script.
+They have a good idea of the code they want to add, but they don't have very good test data.
+They've created a few very poor "asdf123 qwerty" entries in the database, but they want representative data, so they are given the option to choose between two pills; red would require them to download the production database to their local machine or blue; they have to write a seed script.
 Say whaaat?

 Both options seem daunting.
 Copying live data to their development environment may be quicker than writing seed scripts, but creating a snapshot pipeline is still difficult to do and maintain.
 To set up a snapshot pipeline they need a senior engineer with infrastructure and broad product knowledge.
 Since it's a direct copy of the data, it lacks sophisticated transformations, hence the snapshot can be slow to download and expensive to store.
 And of course if the original production database contains PII (personally identifiable information).
 Snappy takes privacy very seriously.